iamabhishek2828/Go-basics/README.md

 ---

 If you want, I can convert this into a single slide or the exact paragraph you can paste under the “Objectives” heading of your two-page PoC.
 Which format do you prefer?
+Final: Compact acceptance checklist (numbered)

+Ingest 100% of PoC sample into sandbox.

+Produce ≥50 candidates and a ranked top-50 list.

+Achieve ≥70% confirmation rate on top-50 after SME review.

+Generate top-20 evidence packs reviewable in ≤10 minutes.

+Process ≥5 holds with full audit trail and human approvals.

+Deliver BI one-pager and rule/model registry with at least one recorded change.